Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Schools should actively organize sports activities to help students improve their health.
 As for their spirit, how can we support them to think positively, which will lead to positive emotions, the source of happiness," said Ms. Nga.

-Sharing her practical experience, Ms. Le Thi Mai Huong, Vice Principal in charge of the Experimental Science Education Primary, Secondary and High School, said that there is no general school-wide regulation.
-Instead, students in each class develop their own regulations.
-Then, they will be more responsible for implementing them.
+Sharing her practical experience, Ms. Le Thi Mai Huong, Deputy Principal in charge of the Experimental Primary, Secondary, and High School of Educational Science, said that instead of creating a common set of regulations for the entire school, students in each class develop their own rules.
+This makes them more responsible and committed to following them effectively.

 "If a student violates the rules, we focus on psychological counseling to find out why the child reacts that way.
 We cannot criticize them just because they are wrong," Ms. Huong shared.